-All students will take a credit bearing English course (either ENG-150 or ENG-151; Honors students will have the option of taking ENG-153: Honors Writing Seminar).
+All students, who did not have transfer credit for a College Writing course, will take a credit bearing first year writing course (either ENG-150 or ENG-151; Honors students will have the option of taking ENG-153: Honors Writing Seminar).
 English course placement will be determined through the use of a directed self-placement assessment designed by the SU English Department.
 Students cannot change their course selection after completion of the directed self-placement assessment.

 The Directed Self-Placement Assessment is integrated into REG_100: Introduction to University Registration and Resources.

 After completing REG_100, new students will receive an email (to their SU email account) with specific instructions for course registration and advising.